 - Create administration section of the Standards to include requirements for record management and staff training practices

-If passed, Bill 56 will take effect upon proclamation.
+Bill 56 will take effect upon royal assent.

 - The Local Government Fiscal Framework Act came into effect on April 1, 2021.

 - The 911 levy would come into effect on September 1, 2021.

 Was this page helpful?